-18.16 Format of Written Decision
+18.16 Format of Written Decision from the Jury of Appeal. (refer APPENDIX 1)

+APPENDIX 1

+7 he Decision of The Jury of Appeal

+WC SA Cha ımpionships

+Appeal No.: ••

+Time:

+Date:

-Having considered the Appeal of
+Having considered the Appea l of

-(detail the appeal or advise) "see attached"
+(Detail the appeal or advise) "se e attached"

-The Jury supports/denies the Appeal based on Rule the WCSA Constitution and Rules,
+The Jury supports/denies the Appeal based on Bula the WCSA Constitution and Rules,

+The July supports/defiles the Appeal based on Nule the WOSA Constitution and Rules,

-(detail the rule if it is not completely clear) or state the special circumstance that affected the decision.
+(Detail the rule if it is not comp oletely clear) or state the special circumstance that affected the decision.

+A .
+I I Our state of the output

-And herewith request that the Organising Committee reinstate the score of archer number 13A, namely signed: Cha
+Mr. John Doe, etc. Organising Committee reinstate the score of archer number 13A, namely

-Mr. John Doe, etc.

-Chair

-Member
+Will Golff 200, oto.

-signed:
+signed: Chair

 signed: Member

+signed: Member

-APPENDIX 1 World Crossbow Shooting Association Candidate International Judge Assessment Form
+APPENDIX 2 World Crossbow Shooting Association Candidate International Judge Assessment Form

-Name Country Date The above named Candidate International Judge officiated at the (name of tournament)as a judge / assistant DOS (cross out the one not applicable) and the International Judges who officiated at that event.
-Dress and Grooming (cross out the one satisfactory not applicable) unsatisfactory Attitude towards duties satisfactory unsatisfactory Co-operation with other Officials satisfactory unsatisfactory Attitude and approach to competitors satisfactory unsatisfactory Knowledge, interpretation and application of the rules satisfactory unsatisfactory Additional comments This person is recommended for promotion to International Judge (Chair of Judges (print name) Signature cross out if not applic able) I have read the above assessment and discussed it with the Chair (cross out the one not applicable) with what has been said.
-Comments of Judges and I agree e / disagree Candidate International Judge (print name) Signature On completion forward to the WCSA Judges Committee Chairperso on
+Name Country The above-named Candidate International Judge officiated at the (Name of tournament) Dress and grooming (Cross out the onsatisfactory e not applicable) unsatisfactory Attitude towards duties satisfactory unsatisfactory Co-operation with other Officials satisfactory unsatisfactory Attitude and approach to competitors satisfactory unsatisfactory Knowledge, interpretation, and application of the rules satisfactory unsatisfactory Additional comments This person is recommended for promotion to International Judge (Chair of Judges (print name) cross out if not app licable) I have read the above assessment and discussed it with the Chair (cross out the one not applicable) with what has been said.
+Comments Continents Candidate International Judge (print name) Signature On completion forward to the WCSA Judges Committee Chairpers on

-APPENDIX 2 WORLD CROSSBOW SHOOTING ASSOCIATION

-APPLICATION TO BE AN INTERNATIONAL JUDGE
+APPENDIX 3 WORLD CROSSBOW SHOOTING ASSOCIATION APPLICATION TO BE AN INTERNATIONAL JUDGE

-I prefer to specialise in Target - Forest Round - 3D (cross out those not required)
+I prefer to specialise in Target - Forest/Bushland Round - 3D (cross out those not required)

 Name

-Date of Birth Sex
+Date of Birth Sex (

 Address

 Phone: (country) (area) (number)

-email address (if available)
+email address (if available ə)

 Member Federation Country

-Languages spoken: English (a must as it is the WCSA official language)(yes/no)
+Languages spoken: Engli sh (a must as it is the e WCSA official language e) (yes/no)

 Other

-Year made a National Judge
+Year made a National Jud dge

-Experience as a Crossbow Judge
+Experience as a Crossbo w Judge

-Experience in other sports

-(attach outro charte if more ream is required for the our rights addition)

-(attach extra sheets if more room is required for the experience sections)
+m is required for the exp erience sections)

-I hereby apply to become an International Judge with the World Crossbow Shooting Association, I also certify that the above information is true and accurate and that I will abide by and uphold the Constitution and Rules of the Association to the best of my ability.
+I hereby apply to become I also certify that the abo Constitution and Rules of ove information is tru e and accurate and that ow Shooting Association.
+I will abide by and uphold the

 Signed

 Date

-The(insert federation) recommends the above named person to the World Crossbow Shooting Association for promotion to International Judge Candidate and guarantee that he/she is a Member of this Federation and has been a National Judge for a period of at least 2 years.
+recommends the above-r named person to the idate and guarantee World Crossbow Shooti that he/she is a Member (insert federation) ng Association for promotion to of this Federation and has been

-Signed
+• • General / Chief Executiv ,

 Office held

 Date